boundtotheearth/tp/docs/UserGuide.md

 Momentum uses the data collected from your [timers](#time-tracking) to calculate statistics.
 These statistics are automatically generated and updated whenever you make any changes to your items, such as when you start or stop a new timer.
 They can be seen in a panel on the left side of the window, as shown here:

 ![StatisticsUI1](images/StatsUI1.png)
-Figure X: Location of the statistics panel
+Figure 5.6A: Location of the statistics panel

 The order of the statistics displayed correspond to the items currently shown in the displayed list, and will automatically change when the items in the displayed list changes (such as when you [find specific items](#searching-for-items-find) or [sort the list of items](#sort-projects-sort)).

 ![StatisticsUI2](images/StatsUI2.png)
-Figure X: The order of the statistics entries matches the order in the displayed list.
+Figure 5.6B: The order of the statistics entries matches the order in the displayed list.

 You do not need to use any additional commands to update or view the statistics.